 - 1. DM notes monster and hireling actions. - 2.
 Players declare PC and henchman actions.
 Note that with this system, declaring several types of actions A-H is possible, provided they do not conflict.
 For example, moving and then discharging a magic device is permissible.
 In contrast, closing to melee and then attacking is illegal since the only way to close and attack in the same round is via a charge. - 3.
 Both sides roll d6.
-The face shown on the die indicates the segment where that side begins to act (so lower is better). - 4.
+Face indicates the segment where their action starts (so lower is better). - 4.
 Actions are resolved.
-Actions cannot be changed at this point, but they can be canceled. - 1.
-Movement is resolved on a per segment basis.
-1/10th MV per segment. - For weapons with RoF greater than 1, subsequent shots come two segments after the previous.
+Actions cannot be changed at this point, but they can be canceled. - For weapons with RoF greater than 1, subsequent shots come two segments after the previous.
 (Excludes surprise segments.)
-Note that this means if a charge starts really close, the defender may not be able to get off all their RoF before the charge is met. - 3.
-In case of a charge, melee attacks (and only melee attacks!) are resolved in order of weapon length. - 4.
-On tied initiative, speed factor is checked as normal. - 5.
-Multiple attack routine advantage (including sweep attacks) is affected by the opponent's initiative.
-Routines before the disadvantaged side's attack(s) go on the advantaged side's initiative segment OR the segment before the disadvantaged side (whichever is earlier).
-Routines after the disadvantaged side go in the segment after the disadvantaged side's initiative segment.
+Note that this means if a charge starts really close, the defender may not be able to get off all their RoF before the charge is met. - 2.
+Multiple attack routines (including sweep attacks) advantage is affected by the opponent's initiative, so that routines before the disadvantaged side go on the advantaged side's initiative segment, and routines after the disadvantaged side go in the segment following the disadvantaged side's initiative segment.